RM R1 - 10000 Gs / N52

 need more quantity?Want to talk about magnets?

-Call us tel: +48 22 499 98 98 or get in touch via contact form on our website.
-You can check the power and the shape of magnet in our power calculator magnetic calculator
+Call us tel: +48 22 499 98 98 or write through form on the contact page.
+You can check the lifting capacity and the appearance of neodymium magnet in our force calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.